Google Introduces Midpage Query Refinements

 - UK, and

-The best matching query name as a suggested query refinement might be “jaguar car,” which has good coverage over the entire cluster and also contains the two terms having a highest weight in the cluster centroid.
+The best matching query name as a suggested query refinement might be “jaguar car,” which has good coverage over the entire cluster and also contains the two terms having the highest weight in the cluster centroid.

-A cluster may also be calculated for the grouping of documents about the Macintosh code-named jaguar operating system.
+A cluster may also be calculated for the grouping of documents about the Macintosh code-named Jaguar operating system.